 Remove the Sury Repository and Revert Apache on Debian

-If you want to leave the Sury package stream, remove the Apache packages first, clean up whichever Sury source method you used, then reinstall Debian’s Apache package.
+If you want to leave the Sury package stream, remove Apache packages first, clean up whichever Sury source method the server used, then reinstall Apache from Debian’s repositories.

 Remove Apache Packages on Debian

-Review APT’s removal list before you confirm this step.
-On Debian desktop systems, Apache removal can also pull out dependent packages such as
+Review APT’s removal list before confirming this step.
+On Debian desktop systems, Apache removal can also affect dependent packages such as

 gnome-user-share,libapache2-mod-dnssd, or desktop meta packages that depend on them.